pysat/pysat/docs/tutorial/tutorial_basics.rst

 is added for only one data variable, then the remaining data variables will get a null value for that metadata parameter.

-Data valuees may be assigned to the :py:class:`Instrument`, with or without :py:class:`Meta` data.
+Data values may be assigned to the :py:class:`Instrument`, with or without :py:class:`Meta` data.

 .. code:: python